-Attribute indexes can speed up joins and other attribute queries on tables, feature classes, shapefiles or attributed relationship classes.
+Attribute indexes can speed up joins and other attribute queries on tables, feature classes, shapefiles, or attributed relationship classes.
 An attribute index is an alternate path used by ArcGIS to retrieve a record from a table.
 For most types of attribute queries, it is faster to look up a record with an index than to start at the first record and search through the entire table.

-Attribute indexes can be created for single or multiple fields in a dataset by right-clicking the geodatabase feature class or table name in the Catalog pane and accessing the Properties dialog box.
+You can create attribute indexes can be created for single or multiple fields in a dataset by right-clicking the geodatabase feature class or table name in the Catalog pane and accessing the Properties dialog box.

-- In the Catalog pane, right-click the table, feature class, shapefile or attributed relationship class for which you want to create an index and select Properties.
+- In the Catalog pane, right-click the table, feature class, shapefile, or attributed relationship class for which you want to create an index and select Properties.

-- Select the Indexes tab.
+- Click the Indexes tab.

 The Attribute Index section displays the existing indexes for this dataset.

 When you create a table or feature class in ArcGIS, ArcGIS adds a unique index to the object ID field.
 The index is named FDO_OBJECTID in file geodatabases and mobile geodatabases.
 In enterprise geodatabases, the index is named r_#_sde_rowid_uk.
 The index is used by the geodatabase to uniquely identify each feature or row and cannot be removed.

 - To add an attribute index, click Add.